dykstal/owl/README.md

 ## Prerequisites
 ### Elasticsearch
 Although `owl` users can leverage its data storage and analysis capabilities without a connection to an Elasticsearch cluster, it is recommended to access Elasticsearch to maximize the value of this package.
-The setup process for Elasticsearch is relatively straightforward and is well-documented with the following [setup-guide](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html).
+The setup process for Elasticsearch is relatively straightforward and is well-documented with the following [setup guide](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html).
 Elasticsearch version 7.8.1 or higher is recommended.

 ## Quickstart
 ### Installation via `pip`